Posted Date:September 19, 2018

-Today, the outstanding federal student loan portfolio is $1.45 trillion.
-The Direct Loan (DL) portfolio now represents more than 80 percent of the outstanding loan portfolio while the Federal Family Education Loan (FFEL) portfolio represents 19 percent, and Federal Perkins Loan Program loans comprise less than one-half percent.
-The federally managed portfolio, which includes DL and FFEL Program loans owned by the Department, is now $1.26 trillion, representing almost 87 percent of the total portfolio.
+Today, the outstanding federal student loan portfolio is $1.41 trillion.
+The DL portfolio now represents 79 percent of the outstanding loan portfolio while the Federal Family Education Loan (FFEL) portfolio represents more than 20 percent, and Federal Perkins Loan Program loans comprise less than one percent.
+The federally managed portfolio, which includes DL and FFEL Program loans owned by the Department, is now $1.2 trillion, representing more than 85 percent of the total portfolio.
 The growth of the portfolio has slowed since 2010 as new disbursements have declined.
-Year-over-year, the total federal loan portfolio has increased 5.2 percent—about $72 billion—with the FFEL portfolio decreasing by eight percent and the DL portfolio increasing by nine percent.
+Year-over-year, the total federal loan portfolio has increased 5.6 percent—about $75 billion—with the FFEL portfolio decreasing by 7.7 percent and the DL portfolio increasing by 9.7 percent.

-To more accurately measure the flow of defaults, Federal Student Aid began publishing data about new DL defaults in March 2016.
+In an effort to more accurately measure the flow of defaults, Federal Student Aid began publishing data about new DL defaults in March 2016.
 Because there are currently no provisions to write off defaulted federal student loans, the cumulative defaulted loan portfolio continues to grow even as delinquencies and new defaults have slowed.
-During the most recent quarter (FY2019 Q1), approximately 279,000 borrowers—or 1.5 percent of recipients who were in repayment last quarter—entered default.
-The outstanding loan balances of new defaulters totaled approximately $6.7 billion or 1.1 percent of the total outstanding dollars that were in repayment last quarter.
+During the most recent quarter (FY2018 Q3), about 248,000 borrowers—or 1.4 percent of recipients who were in repayment last quarter—entered default.
+The outstanding loan balances of new defaulters totaled approximately $5.7 billion or 0.9 percent of the total outstanding dollars that were in repayment last quarter.
 This is a decrease compared to both the percentage of recipients and dollars that went into default at the same time one year ago.

 Key Items to Note While Reviewing These Reports

 To accurately interpret the data, please note the following items: